Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 Because the U.S. has 128 million households today, this means 14% of the U.S. households are millionaires!

-But you’re not in the top 5% of richest Americans (that requires $2.4 million dollars as we had previously mentioned).
+But $1 million does not put you in the top 5% of richest Americans; top five percent in net worth requires $2.4 million dollars.

 Average Net Worth in the U.S. | ||||||